How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

 - Organizations with a standard induction process achieve 50% higher new hire productivity

 - 69% of new hires are more likely to stay with a company that provides a great onboarding experience

-How Important is New Employee Orientation?
+How Important Is New Employee Orientation?

-What are the Benefits of Employee Orientation?
+What Are the Benefits of New Hire Orientation?

 Reduced Stress and Anxiety